fusberti/SAP/README.md

 **Dependencies:**

-C++ dp algorithm: boost graph library.
+C++ dp algorithm: Boost graph library.

 Java Gurobi models: The Jung graph library and Gurobi.
 The jar file contains both the Jung and Gurobi jar library files, for using Gurobi a license is required.